enso-org/enso/docs/distribution/fallback-launcher-release-infrastructure.md

 enabled allowing launcher updates to function without forcing the users to do the update manually.

-Currently a fallback mechanism for engine releases is not provided, since if the engine release provider becomes obsolete, a new launcher version can be released that will know about the new engine provider.
+Currently a fallback mechanism for engine releases is not provided and there are no plans to do so, since if the engine release provider becomes obsolete, a new launcher version can be released that will know about the new engine provider.

 ## Fallback Infrastructure Specification